 Gastric bypass surgery is a life-changing procedure to help you lose weight and improve your health.
 Following a strict diet and exercise routine after the surgery is essential for long-term success.
+We’ll discuss what to do if you have experienced weight gain after gastric bypass.

 Read more: The Complete Gastric Bypass Diet Guide.

-However, many people experience weight gain after gastric bypass surgery.
+Many people experience weight gain after gastric bypass surgery.
 This may be frustrating and discouraging, but there are ways to fix it!
 We will discuss seven ways to deal with weight gain after gastric bypass surgery.
 We will also provide helpful tips and advice for overcoming this challenge.
 So don’t give up – read on for information that can help you reach your goals!

 Primary Reasons for Weight Gain After Gastric Bypass